yandev2/Mangasource-Api-Laravel-12/README.md

 MangaSource API is a lightweight RESTful API built with Laravel 12 for scraping and providing structured manga data from various public manga sources.

 This project is designed to help developers easily integrate manga data into their applications such as mobile apps, web apps, or personal projects.
 The API provides features for browsing, searching, filtering, and reading manga content with clean and consistent JSON responses.

+## ☝️☝️Disclaimer

+This app only displays information from public sources.
+All manga content belongs to its respective copyright holders.
+We do not store any files on our servers.
+To read the full story and support the creators, please visit the source's official website: https://komikindo.ch

 ## Running▶️